Sunday, July 31, 2016

 The CryptO'pinion?

-Every ST nutter loves this game because, well, how can I put it?
-Oids is absolutely magnificent!!
+Every ST nutter loves this game because Oids is absolutely magnificent!!
 The idea isn't original but the execution is spot-on thanks to superb mechanics, realistic physics, and interesting levels.
-Also, not only was this an Atari ST exclusive but it's enjoyable and extremely challenging thanks to great gameplay.
-A wonderful game.
+Not only is this an Atari ST exclusive, it's enjoyable and extremely challenging thanks to great gameplay.
+A wonderful shooter.

-Although there are several similar alternatives (all of which are excellent - like Thrust) this remains the best of the bunch.
-Oids is one of the most outstanding games released - you might say it's supercalifragilisticexpialidocious!! ;)
+Oids is one of the most outstanding games released - it's supercalifragilisticexpialidocious!! ;)

 UPDATE: 8BitChip has updated Oids with better framerates!!